Metropolis Water Act 1852: Response

 The immediate consequence of the act was the removal of all water company intakes from the Thames below Teddington Lock.
 The Lambeth Waterworks Company had already made the decision to move their waterworks to Seething Wells in 1847 (completed 1852), and the Chelsea Waterworks Company relocated in 1856.
-The West Middlesex, Grand Junction and Southwark and Vauxhall waterworks companies each constructed pump houses, intakes and reservoirs on the north bank of the Thames near Hampton in 1853-55.
+The West Middlesex, Grand Junction and Southwark and Vauxhall waterworks companies each constructed pump houses, intakes and reservoirs on the north bank of the Thames near Hampton in 1853–55.
 The East London Company removed its intake on the River Lee to Ponders End.
 The Kent Company abandoned its waterworks on the River Ravensbourne in 1862.

 Further acts

-The Metropolis Water Act 1852 was followed by the Metropolis Water Act 1871, the Metropolis Water Act 1897, the Metropolis Water Act 1899, and the Metropolis Water Act 1902.
+The Metropolis Water Act 1852 was followed by the Metropolis Water Act 1871 (34 & 35 Vict. c.
+113), the Metropolis Water Act 1897 (60 & 61 Vict. c.
+56), the Metropolis Water Act 1899, and the Metropolis Water Act 1902 (2 Edw.
+7. c.
+41).

 Section 1 of the Metropolis Water Act 1852 was repealed by the Water Act 2003.